benrochford/benrochford.github.io/README.md

 </head>
 # Hello! :)

-I'm a first-year Sociology PhD student at Duke and an aspiring Computational Social Scientist.
+I'm a Sociology PhD student at Duke and an aspiring Computational Social Scientist.
 I did my undergrad in Computer Science at Georgia Tech.
 I want to investigate the cultural impacts of online social systems, and find ways to build technologies that facilitate healthy individual experiences and a world that is less divided.

 <div style="text-align: center">
     <img src="/assets/snow.jpeg" width='250' height='250' alt='Me' style='border-radius: 5px; box-shadow: 0 2px 4px rgba(0,0,0,.4); margin: 0 0 0 15px;'>